MaplePHP/Unitary-docs/docs/writing-tests.md

 });
 ```

-#### Execute:
+#### Execute

 ```bash
 php vendor/bin/unitary
 ```

-#### Response:
+#### Response

 ![Unitary CLI response](https://wazabii.se/github-assets/unitary/unitary-cli-state-pass.png)

-That’s the format.
-Just your values, your expectations and readable code.
-There is a alot of validation that can make your life easier that you can use if you want, [Visit validation API](/Unitary/validation-api) to see of the available validations.
+That’s the structure: your values, your expectations, and readable code.
+Unitary includes a wide range of built-in validations — [visit the Validation API](/Unitary/validation-api) to explore them all.

 ---

-## Skip a test
+## Skip a Test

-Sometime you want to skip the test in validation, if you are for example not finished writing the tests you want to finish them without stress and on your own pace.
-Skipped test will be present on the test list but will not show any failed and not completed tests cluttering up the list with out reason.
+Sometimes you may want to skip a test, for example, when it’s still being written or temporarily blocked.
+Skipped tests remain visible in the list but won’t clutter it with incomplete or failed entries.

 ```php
 use MaplePHP\Unitary\{Unit, TestCase, TestConfig, Expect};